YesSeri/gestures/README.md

 ## Things to do

-- Finish an early version of the extension
+- Finish a prototype version of the extension - Finished
-- Hardcode the commands you can choose from.
+- Hardcode the commands you can choose from. - Finished
-  - Later make a config file with `chrome.storage.sync.get` and `.set`
+  - Later make a config file with `chrome.storage.sync.get` and `.set` - Finished
-- Make a small menu with info about the extension in the google extension menu.
+- Make a small menu with info about the extension in the google extension menu. - Finished
-  - Make it so you can choose custom commands from a dropdown menu here.
+  - Make it so you can choose custom commands from a dropdown menu here. - Finished
 - One advanced feature I want is that you should be able to move the mouse around all over, "tagging links" and then you do an open links command.
-That will open all the links you've tagged in new tabs.
+That will open all the links you've tagged in new tabs. - In progress
+- Come up with a few more commands to implement - In progress